ioer-dresden/carto-lab-docker/docs/docker.md

 *   **`worker_env` (Python):** Contains the most important packages for open-source cartography and spatial analysis.
 *   **`r_env` (R):** A full R environment for statistical computing and visualization (available in specific container variants).

+!!! tip
     This setup is fully compatible with the [rawdb] and [hlldb] databases from the [LBSN-Structure](https://lbsn.vgiscience.org/) project.
+    These containers can be used to extend Carto-Lab with Postgres 14 and PostGIS.
+See [Additional resources](resources.md).

 !!! info "A Note on Your Operating System"
     Carto-Lab Docker is optimized for Linux-based environments.
 If you are on Windows, we strongly recommend using the **Windows Subsystem for Linux (WSL)** to ensure the best performance and avoid potential compatibility issues.